thecredibleway/thecredibleway-com/docs/faq/questions/how-do-we-know-jesus-rose-from-the-dead.md

 and they both lived at the same period in history!

-There are multiple undisputed Roman references (see sections above) to Jesus written within 20 years of His crucifixion, including mentions of His brother, three named disciples, *the Twelve*, and hundreds of followers.
+There are multiple undisputed Roman references (see sections above) to Jesus written within 20 years of His crucifixion, including mentions of His brother, three named disciples, *the Twelve* and hundreds of followers.
 These accounts were written to third parties who personally knew the people involved, while many of them were still alive!